luzyrawr/programming-fundamentals/HTML.md

 ### \<label>

 The `<label>` tag defines a label for many form elements.
 The for attribute of the `<label>` tag should be equal to the id attribute of the <input> element to bind them together.
 When you click the `<label>` tag it focuses on the element binded to it.

+### Submit Button
+The `<input type="submit">` defines a button for submitting the form data to a form-handler.
+The form-handler is typically a file on the server with a script for processing input data.
+The form-handler is specified in the form's action attribute.